Barnes, Julian: *1946

 • It is a historical novel that tells the intersecting stories of two real-life figures - Sir Arthur Conan Doyle, the famous author of the Sherlock Holmes stories, and George Edalji, a half-Indian solicitor wrongfully accused of a crime.

-The book alternates between tracing the early lives and backgrounds of Arthur and George, who grew up in very different circumstances in late 19th century Britain.
+The book alternates between the early lives and backgrounds of Arthur and George, who grew up in very different circumstances in late-19th-century Britain.

-George, the son of a vicar, is falsely convicted in the "Great Wyrley Outrages" case involving a series of animal mutilations and other crimes.
+George, the son of a vicar, is falsely convicted in the "Great Wyrley Outrages" case, which involved a series of animal mutilations and other alleged crimes.

-Arthur, initially skeptical of George's innocence, eventually takes up his cause after scrutinizing the flawed evidence and realizing the role of racial prejudice in the case.
+Arthur, initially skeptical of George's innocence, eventually supports his cause after examining the flawed evidence and realizing the role that racial prejudice played in the case.

-A significant portion also covers Arthur's personal life - his relationship with his first wife Louisa who suffered from tuberculosis, his platonic love for Jean Leckie, and his deep interest in spiritualism.
+A significant portion also covers Arthur's personal life - his relationship with his first wife Louisa, who suffered from tuberculosis, his deep affection for Jean Leckie; and his strong interest in spiritualism.